 “Due to the U.S. chemical industry expansion and strong demand from foreign markets and domestic manufacturers downstream, total two-way U.S. chemicals trade is expected to grow 6.2 percent this year to $241.0 billion following a 6.0 percent gain in 2017,” the report notes.
 “Driven by the basic chemicals sector, U.S. chemicals exports will grow 7.2 percent this year to $139.2 billion.
 At the same time, imports are projected to rise 4.9 percent to $101.8 billion by the end of this year.
 The trade surplus in chemicals is projected to reach 71.4 billion by 2023.”

 A note of caution is in order.
 “The projections presented for chemicals trade growth are optimistic for this year and the short-term future,” the Outlook states.
 “However, there are risks to the scenario related to protectionist trade policies which will reduce the competitiveness of chemical (and other) manufacturers operating in the U.S. Introducing barriers to trade within the chemicals sector and downstream sector will negatively impact the industry’s grade growth performance.
 Indeed, even the threat to such policies introduces uncertainty for future investments and the ability to fully employ the U.S. as an export platform.”

-The American Chemistry Council (ACC; Washington, D.C.; www.americanchemistry.com) reported that U.S. specialty chemical market volumes started the 2nd quarter of…
+The American Chemistry Council (ACC; Washington, D.C.; www.americanchemistry.com) reported that U.S. specialty chemicals market volumes ended the second quarter on…

 Data collected and tabulated by the American Chemistry Council (ACC; Washington, D.C.; www.americanchemistry.com) show that the global chemical industry ended…

-Data collected and tabulated by the American Chemistry Council (ACC; Washington, D.C.; www.americanchemistry.com) show that growth in global chemical production…
+Data collected and tabulated by the American Chemistry Council (ACC; Washington, D.C.; www.americanchemistry.com) show that the global chemical industry continued…